DPDK/dpdk/doc/guides/nics/nfp.rst

 or stopping a PF port.
 Since DPDK 18.05 the firmware upload happens when a PF is initialized, which was not always true with older DPDK versions.

-Depending on the Netronome product installed in the system, firmware files should be available under ``/lib/firmware/netronome``.
+Depending on the product installed in the system, firmware files should be available under ``/lib/firmware/netronome``.
 DPDK PMD supporting the PF looks for a firmware file in this order:

 	1) First try to find a firmware image specific for this device using the NFP serial number: